JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Otherwise, the formatter may delete the characters between blocks.

 To better understand how to build the block structure, use [PsiViewer](explore_api.md#31-use-internal-mode-and-psiviewer) and inspect formatting blocks built for an existing language.
-To invoke PsiViewer with the possibility of inspecting Block Structure, use <menupath>Tools | View PSI Structure...</menupath> or <menupath>Tools | View PSI Structure of Current File...</menupath>:
+To invoke PsiViewer with the possibility of inspecting <control>Block Structure</control>, use <menupath>Tools | View PSI Structure...</menupath> or <menupath>Tools | View PSI Structure of Current File...</menupath>:

 ![Formatting Blocks Structure](psi_viewer_formatting_blocks.png){width="720"}

+To change the default "block name" taken from class name, return custom `Block.getDebugName()`.

 If the formatting operation does not affect the entire file (for example, if the formatter is called to format the pasted block of text), a complete tree of blocks is not built.
 Rather, only blocks for the text range covered by the formatting operation and their parents are built.